reagan1440/portfolio/readme.md

 just open the link to the deployed page

 ## Contribution
 This is my favorite project ive worked on so far but also the hardest!
-I used tutoring, my study group and these sources to help me over come any challenegs i came across while building this
+I used tutoring, my study group and these sources to help me get ideas and over come any challenegs i came across while building this

 https://www.youtube.com/watch?v=I2UBjN5ER4s
 https://www.youtube.com/watch?v=x7mwVn2z3Sk